-The clearing has produced habitat loss, however rehabilitation work undertaken to date indicates that biodiversity can be significantly restored as gazelles, ostriches, boars, jackals, hyenas, hares, birds and snakes have been sighted in our rehabilitated areas and signs of burrowing animals are also evident.
-BMSC is also undertaking biodiversity offset tree planting with species endemic to the area in question.
+BMSC’s main biodiversity impact is land clearing (vegetation and topsoil) for mine development and diversion of the Freketetet River to develop the open pit; appropriate permits were granted as part of the impact assessment process.
+The clearing has produced habitat loss, however rehabilitation work indicates that biodiversity can be significantly restored as gazelles, ostriches, warthogs, jackals, hyenas, hares, birds and snakes have been sighted in our rehabilitated areas and signs of burrowing animals (i.e. aardvarks) are also evident.
+BMSC is undertaking biodiversity offset tree planting with species endemic to the area.

 Along with the 6 vulnerable species identified by the IUCN, the Eritrea Forestry and Wildlife Conservation and Development Proclamation Number 155/2006 lists endangered botanical species in the area.

 The Biodiversity Management Plan was completed in 2016 and covers the area immediately impacted by mine activities; it includes measures already implemented and proposed.
 The most important measures to date include biodiversity offset plantings and rehabilitation efforts.
 Other current activities include investigating on site road kills, limiting and monitoring vehicle speeds, reducing encounters between mine personnel and wildlife, awareness bulletins, water and dust monitoring, top soil stripping and stockpiling, and fencing to prevent animals accessing the TMF and other areas of risk.
 BMSC reviews any request for land clearance; these are not automatically approved by the Environmental department personnel and the higher barrier to new land clearance has resulted in improved utilization of already cleared areas.